 The mission of the Municipal Utilities & Engineering Department (MUED) is to provide reliable service to the community through professionalism, integrity, accountability, quality, transparency, and innovation.
-MUED plans, designs and constructs Redlands’ physical infrastructure for the residents and businesses in the City, making it a desirable place to live, work, and visit.
+MUED plans, designs, constructs, operates and maintains Redlands’ physical infrastructure for the residents and businesses in the City, making our community a desirable place to live, work, and visit.

 MUED is responsible for delivering the following services to the City’s residents and businesses:

 Water production and distribution;

 Engineering review and inspection of development proposals for compliance with State and City codes, standards, and other governmental requirements relating to land subdivisions, grading, drainage, and improvements within the City rights-of-way;